methodmatters/word_clouds_for_management/README.md

 # Data and Code: Word Clouds for Management Blog Post

-This repository contains the data and code for my blog post about making word clouds for management presentations:
+The content here accompanies the following blog post:

 https://methodmatters.github.io/wordclouds-for-management-presentations/

+The data are in the "Data" directory and the code in the "Scripts" directory.

+Comments, suggestions, improvements are welcome!